thoqbk/spring-testing/README.md

 # Spring Testing

-## Introduction
+## 1. Introduction

-There's heavily use of annotation in Spring framework.
-This makes us a bit confuse what annotations should be used especially in tests.
-It sometimes ends up with adding not needed annotations or making the tests not work but we don't really understand why.
+There's heavily use of annotations in Spring framework.
+This makes us confusing about what annotations should be used especially in tests.
+It sometimes ends up with adding not needed annotations or making the tests not work as expected but we don't really understand why.
 You can easily find the developers make mistakes with Spring annotations like [this][4] or someone who makes things work but don't fully understand why.

-In this article, I will summarize what annotations we should use in each testing senario and how they work under the hood.
+To make thing clear, in this article, I would summarize the annotations we should use in each testing senario.

-## Spring framework and spring boot
+## 2. Spring framework and Spring Boot

-Before we look into Spring test, we need to know how Spring works and the relationship between Spring framework and Spring boot.
+Before we look into Spring test, we need to know how Spring works and the relationship between Spring framework and Spring Boot.

 Spring is the most popular application framework of Java.
 It simplifies the Java EE development by providing dependency injection feature and supports of many popular technologies such as Spring JDBC, Spring MVC, Spring Test.

 To start a Spring application, you need to create an ApplicationContext which is an IoC container of all bean objects using in the application.
-Here is a simple example:
+Here is an example:

 ```java
 @Configuration